- The information we collect on our website

 7. How long we keep your information for

 We retain a record of your personal information in order to provide you with a high quality and consistent service.
-We will always retain your personal information in accordance with the General Data Protection Regulation (GDPR) and never retain your information for longer than is necessary.
-Unless otherwise required by law, your data will be stored for a period of 10 years after our last contact with you at which point it will be permanently deleted and therefore unretrievable.
+We will always retain your personal information in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 and never retain your information for longer than is necessary.
+Unless otherwise required by law, your data will be stored for a period of 10 years after our last contact with you, at which point it will be permanently deleted and therefore irretrievable.

 8. Your data and Social Networks